diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 3. Type  `materialize -v schedoscope.example.osm.datamart/ShopProfiles`

-    and see how all data is digested which is needed in order to provide the requested view of shop profiles.
+    to trigger all data ingestions and view computations leading to the requested view of shop profiles.

-4. Type  `actions`
-    and see which kind of transformations are running.

 5. Type  `views`
     and see which views are already materialized with current data.